jsdeemon/terraform_course/README.md

 - 1. Provisioning infrastructure - DevOps
 - 2. Deploying application - Software Developers

-Terraform is used on the 1 stage where Provisioning infrastructure
+Terraform is used on the 1 stage where Provisioning infrastructure:
+- create VPS
+- create AWS users and permissions
+- spin up servers
+- install Docker

 - What is Terraform used for?

-- Difference between Terraform and Ansible
+- Difference between Terraform and Ansible: they are both Infrastructure as a Code both used to automate provisioning, configuring and managing the infrastructure

+Terraform is mainly infrastructure provisioning tool Ansible is mainly configuration tool - to configure that infrastructure Ansible is more mature, and Terraform is new
+Terraform is much more advanced in Orchestration Terraform better for infrastructure
+Ansible better for configuring infrastructure

+DevOps engineers use a combination of Terraform and Ansible for own strings

 - Terraform Architecture and commands